 There is a non-peel seal on the bottle, so be sure to poke a hole in the film rather than trying to peel it back when using Techron for the first time.
 Attempting to peel back the film can be a frustrating process and runs the risk of damaging the bottle or causing a mess.

 Recommendation: Techron’s engine cleaner is certainly an effective solution, and does a decent job of revitalizing and engine’s performance.
 Chevron has a deserved good reputation, and its Techron fuel additive and cleanser doesn’t fall short.

-That being the said, the product’s price point and less than ideal dispenser design keep it from being our #1 recommendation.
+That being the said, the product’s less than ideal dispenser design keep it from being our #1 recommendation.
 What’s more, the product can cause damage to Diesel or 2 stroke air cooled engine vehicles, thus limiting its applicability and versatility.